 World Changed and Good Jobs Disappeared

-workers as their products would suffer a permanent price disadvantage.
-For them,
+their products would suffer a permanent price disadvantage.
+For them, the

-the global dollar is not a privilege.
+global dollar is not a privilege.
 It’s a stubborn curse.
+Since 1976, the

 New Normality had begun.
 It’s

-trade and investment.
-The many advantages of being the
+for international trade and investment.
+The many advantages of

-being the world's currency would continue and politicians began looking for
+being the world's currency would continue and politicians began

 Exorbitant Privileges Continues because the dollar has not faced any significant competition from the Japanese Yen, English Pound , Euro, and Chinese Renminbi because of their weak economies and weak government in relation to US.
 The Special Drawing Rights (SDR) system of the International Monetary Fund has not gained traction.
 For know, no alternatives exist.
-Some experts believe the current system favors the United States and is unsustainable and an alternative will emerge to correct imbalance existing since the 1971 Nixon shock.
+Current system is unsustainable according to those experts believing the system favors the United States too much.
+Alternatives will emerge to correct imbalance existing since the 1971 Nixon shock.
 Source